Each load of debris represents a step toward recovery

 It’s no secret that trucks carrying heavy loads create a great deal of wear and tear on road surfaces, so day-after-day of debris trucks running along both state highways and local streets will likely create bumpy rides and jolts from the occasional pothole for all of us.
 The state is currently dealing with the cleanup effort and so far has not presented plans to address road fixes that will be needed when debris removal is finally completed.
 Yuba County will certainly encourage discussions with the state about future road repairs, but that is not our current priority.

-Right now, Yuba County will not so much as entertain the notion that those trucks to stop.
+Right now, Yuba County will not so much as entertain the notion that those trucks should stop.
 Each load of debris represents a step toward recovery in Butte County.
 We should not expect the affected Camp Fire survivors to be penalized because their fire caused a hundred times more destruction than the Cascade Fire.
 Rather, we should resolve to shoulder some of their burden; turning a blind eye to inconveniences, in favor of progress.

 It’s a very human reaction to want to help people with real needs, and it’s also a very human reaction to get annoyed at things that challenge or inconvenience us, like severe traffic or rough streets.
 But for our Butte County neighbors, I believe we can endure the challenges and inconveniences that come with an extended season of congested traffic and cracking roads.
 When the debris trucks begin to fade from our roadways in the next few months, we’ll figure out how to get the repairs done.
 Before you know it, we will have two things we can embrace: less-congested highways and the fact that we helped other human beings.